 Before the refit in 2006

 2017 Financial times writes an article about Richard Tang where he mentions Kalizma fleetingly among the vessels he's traveled on.
-He was onboard Kalizma in 2008 for a trip in Thailand with friends.
+He was onboard with me on Kalizma in 2008 for a trip in Thailand with friends.

 2018 July Kalizma was seized in Colombo, Sri Lanka pending an affidavit issued by an underwriter having paid off crew wages as per the Sunday Times article.